Revision Breast Augmentation

 The above indications for revision breast surgery may be related to the implant, the initial surgical technique or to problems with the breast tissue surrounding the implant.
-These might include change in the volume of the breast tissue and/ or loss of skin elasticity.
-Factors contributing to this include ageing, pregnancy, breast feeding, weight variation, sun damage and smoking.
+These might include a change in the volume of the breast tissue and/ or loss of skin elasticity.
+Factors contributing to this include ageing, pregnancy, breastfeeding, weight variation, sun damage and smoking.

 Do breast implants need to be replaced every 10 years?

 The answer is no as long as women are satisfied with the long term cosmetic result and there are no concerns about the integrity of the implant and the safety of the filler material.

 Depending on the patient, revision surgery may involve one or a combination of the following procedures:

 A. Removal of the old implants and replacement with “like-for-like” or different size, type or shape implant.

 B. Removal of thickened contracted scar tissue lining the implant pocket (capsulectomy).